connornishijima/Lixie-arduino/README.md

 **lix.get_numdigits**();

-Returns the number of Lixie displays currently in use.
+Returns the number of Lixie displays currently in use as an integer.

 **lix.brightness**(byte **bright**);